 Variables used for calibrating the harmonized analysis weights were imputed if data were missing.
 Of the 12 variables used for calibration, 6 had missing values and were imputed: 2 panel variables (Race and Hispanic origin, and Metropolitan status) and 4 composite variables derived from questionnaire variables (Marital status, Ever diagnosed with high cholesterol, Difficulty participating in social activities, and Civic engagement).
-These imputed variables are included in the data files (Section 4.1), along with imputation flags which use the naming convention: <variable name>\IFLG.
 See Section 3.4 for additional details about the weighting variables and weighting procedures.

 Missing values were singly imputed using the fully conditional specification approach with SAS PROC MI (SAS Institute, 2015).
 The imputation models used the default discriminant functions for classification variables and the predictor variables included all 12 weighting variables and the sample design variables (i.e., strata and cluster).
-Imputation rates ranged from 0.2% to 1.5%.
+Imputation rates ranged from 0.1% to 1.6%.

 Additional missing data imputation was conducted by the panel providers prior to data harmonization.
-The panel providers first performed imputation required to calculate their respective panel-specific analysis weights.
-These variables include panel variables associated with age, sex, race/ethnicity, income, and homeownership.
+This imputation was required to calculate their respective panel-specific analysis weights.
+These variables include panel variables associated with education, sex, race and ethnicity, and income.